stackitcloud/stackit-cli/docs/stackit_beta_alb_observability-credentials_update.md

 ```
   -d, --displayname string   Displayname for the credentials
   -h, --help                 Help for "stackit beta alb observability-credentials update"
       --password string      Password.
-Can be a string or a file path, if prefixed with "@" (example: @./password.txt).
+Can be a string (deprecated) or a file path, if prefixed with '@' (example: @./secret.txt).
+Will be read from stdin when empty.
   -u, --username string      Username for the credentials
 ```